Fort Hall Business Council.

 Serving the Shoshone-Bannock Tribes.

 Serving as a Fort Hall Business Council member is a full time, paid position.
-The duties of the Council include the oversight of governmental services and economic development on the reservation; negotiating with federal, state and local government officials on all activities affecting the Tribes, the reservation and the Tribes' off-reservation treaty areas; managing tribal lands and overseeing law enforcement and the judicial system on the reservation.
+The duties of the Council include the oversight of governmental services and economic development on the reservation; negotiating with federal, state and local government officials on all activities affecting the Tribes, the reservation and the Tribes' off-reservation treaty areas; managing tribal lands.

-In recent years, the primary focus of the Council has been overseeing the growth of the Tribes' businesses; protecting the tribes' off-reservation treaty rights; asserting the tribes' jurisdictional authority; enacting tribal laws to ensure protection of reservation land, water and air and human health; strengthening public safety; promoting wellness; expanding its tribal farming operations.
-Each member is also assigned to meet regularly with one of the five reservation districts to provide information and to obtain feedback on the activities of the Council.
+In recent years, the primary focus of the Council has been overseeing the growth of the Tribes' economic prosperity; protecting the Tribes' off-reservation treaty rights; enacting tribal laws to ensure protection of reservation land, water and air and human health; strengthening public safety; promoting wellness; expanding its tribal farming operations.
+Each council member is also assigned to meet regularly with one of the five reservation districts to provide information and to obtain feedback on the activities of the Council.
+The five districts include Gibson, Fort Hall, Ross Fork, Lincoln Creek and Bannock Creek.

-is serving his eighth term on the Fort Hall Business Council.
+has been serving on the Fort Hall Business Council off and on since the late 1980’s as a council member and currently the Chairman.
 Small was instrumental in opening the Shoshone-Bannock Tribes’ first gaming operation and served as gaming manager from 1990 to 1998.
-He has been a member of the Shoshone-Bannock Tribal Bar Association since 1980, and has held positions as both a prosecutor and public defender in Tribal Court.
+He has been a member of the Shoshone-Bannock Tribal Bar Association since 1980, and has held positions as both a prosecutor and public defender in the Shoshone-Bannock Tribal Courts.

 is serving his first term on the Fort Hall Business Council.
 Edmo is a lifelong resident of Fort Hall and currently resides in the Fort Hall District.
 He attended schools in Fort Hall, Blackfoot, and graduated from Intermountain Indian High School.
 Ladd continued his education at Haskell Jr. College in Lawrence Kansas, where he was on the Dean’s Honor Roll, and received an Associates of Applied Science Degree.
 Mr. Edmo specialized in carpentry and construction services.
 Prior to serving on the FHBC, he was the Fort Hall Housing Authority’s Construction Project Manager, and in 2014 he was elected as a Tribal Land Use Policy Commissioner.
 Edmo is a hunter and fisherman and has four children and three grandchildren.